Alisha98A/Love-Children-Foundation/TESTING.md

 - Add tabindex="0" attribute to each anchor (<a>), links becomes focusable programmatically by keyboard navigation.
 When a user tabs through the page elements, these links will receive focus, making them accessible without relying on JavaScript event handlers like onmouseover() or onmouseout().
 Lighthouse warned me of that.
 Fixed bug with help from [Developer Mozilla ](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) article.
 - Fix Lighthouse results by adding an sr-only class for the checkbox element in the header.[CSS Tricks ](https://css-tricks.com/inclusively-hidden/) website helped me solve this.
 - Joanne from tutoring helped me with the ul li list.
 Before, anchor tag was outside of li which created problem with structure.
 Element ul not allowed as child of element span in this context.
 Joanne from tutoring helped me changing span to div, and anchor tag to be wrapped by li instead of ul wrapped by anchor tag.
+- Link to Thank You page from Submit button in my form didn't work correctly, after changing method to GET and pasting my filepath.
+Issue got resolved.
+Got help from tutoring team.